 The statement of comprehensive net expenditure is analysed between administration and programme expenditure.
-The classification of expenditure as administration or as programme follows the definition of administration costs set out in the FReM.
+The classification of gross expenditure as administration or as programme follows the definition of costs covered by administration budgets set out in the Consolidated Budgeting Guidance 2012-13.

 Administration expenditure reflects the cost of running the DMO, including PWLB and CRND, and includes staff related costs, IT and telecommunication costs, accommodation and non-cash charges.
+It excludes the costs associated with service delivery.

-Programme costs reflect non-administration costs, including external settlement charges and gilt issuance costs.
+Programme costs reflect non-administration costs, including external settlement charges, gilt issuance costs and disbursements by the DMO in support of financial stability schemes.